In 2012, my mom said, “I’m so glad you moved here. Now you can help plan the family reunion!” Say What?!

 Post Event Follow-up & Future: Just what it sounds like.
 Evaluating how the reunion went, what worked, and what didn’t work, along with any insights or decisions that need to be made for the next reunion and a plan executed post-reunion that keeps the lines of communication open.

-Let’s really dig into the first of three stages…in lots of detail!
-See part 2 and part 3 for additional detail on the other phases.
+Let’s dig into the first of three stages…in lots of detail!
+See separate posts part 2 and part 3 for additional detail on the other phases.
 We’ll cover part 1 or Phase One here.

 Due to the volume of information included,